Books by Masons

 Anti-Masons have for centuries taken out-of-context quotes to explain their ludicrous charges against Freemasonry.
 The most common involves Albert Pike who's been dead for over a century and was never the Grand Master of any Grand Lodge.
 Pike's prodigious work, Morals and Dogma, provides much fodder because it writes about comparative religions of the past - even though it's Pike's personal musings.
 We've devoted a separate page to Pike and another to the hoax in which his name was besmirched.

-J. D. Buck - In 1896 (over a century ago), Jirah D. Buck wrote a book titled "Symbolism of Mystic Masonry".
+J. D. Buck - In 1896 (well over a century ago), Jirah D. Buck wrote a book titled "Symbolism of Mystic Masonry".
 You'll sometimes see it quoted by anti-Masons.
 Here's what the review in "A Masonic Readers Guide" (1956) had to say about it: "An illustration of the use of a vivid imagination and making the Craft an occult organization.
 To be read with caution."
 Over 50 years ago - and long before the current crop of those who spread their claims that Masons were devil-worshipping pagans of some sort, Masons were being advised that Buck's writings were far from reality.
 Using quotes from his works may prove a point for the religious intolerant; the legitimacy of their arguments, however, is seriously undermined when it is noted that others disagree with his claims totally.
 We fail to find any other review of the works of Masonic authors (and there are dozens) which take even the slightest note of Buck's work.

 Manley Hall- The Lost Keys of Freemasonry is a work often quoted by anti-Masons due to some of the statements made by Hall about the religious nature of Freemasonry.
 Published in 1923, it was written when Hall was barely 21 years of age - and some thirty one (31) years before he became a Mason!
 Because of this, it can easily be seen that the book represents merely the personal theories of a non-Mason.
 Further, Mr. Hall (who passed away in August 1990) was a self-avowed mystic and hardly a "leading authority" of Freemasonry.

 Anti-Masons make much over Hall's writing being highly 'influential' on Masonry.
 The publishers of the 1976 reprint of his book (53 years after its original publication!) note (somewhat proudly) that Hall's work had sold over 30,000 copies.
-By contrast, however, we'd comment that the anti-Masonic book by World War I German General Erich Ludendorff sold over 100,000 copies.
+By contrast, however, the anti-Masonic book by World War I German General Erich Ludendorff sold over 100,000 copies.

 "He was a promulgator of mystic and theosophical philosophies and despite the claims of anti-Masons, his writings have not received official sanction by any Masonic body.
 The fact that he held the Thirty-third Degree and was respected by many Thirty-Third Degree Masons and even by the Supreme Councils 33º is no more significant than the fact that various Baptist, Anglican, or Methodist authors also hold or held that honor."